Duties of the Assessor

 Under Colorado law, county assessors value real and business personal property for tax purposes.
 The annual list of all assessed values is known as the Assessment Roll.
 In addition to determining values, the assessor:

 - Analyzes trends in property sales, prices, construction/renovation costs, and rents for commercial and industrial properties

-State laws and regulations governing the assessment process for San Juan and all counties are found in the Colorado Revised Statutes (C.R.S.), Title 39 and the Assessors Reference Library published on-line by the State Division of Property Taxation.
+State laws and regulations governing the assessment process for San Juan and all counties are found in the Colorado Revised Statutes (C.R.S.), Title 39 and the Assessors Reference Library published online by the State Division of Property Taxation.
+The Division also publishes brochures about Colorado property taxation.
 Property values listed on the Assessment Roll are used to calculate annual property taxes which are billed and collected by the County Treasurer.
 The Assessor does not establish tax rates (millages), set taxes, or collect tax payments.

 1557 Greene St

 Silverton, CO 81433